Category Archives: Prussian Royals

 • Count Friedrich of Hohenhau (1857-1914) – married Charlotte von der Decken, had issue

-Georg, Hereditary Prince of Saxe-Meiningen; Credit – Wikipedia
+Georg II, Duke of Saxe-Meiningen; Credit – Wikipedia

 Following her parents’ divorce in 1849, Charlotte and her younger siblings Albrecht and Alexandrine were raised primarily by their aunt, Queen Elisabeth Ludovika of Prussia.
-By this time, however, the family was already on the hunt for a suitable husband for Charlotte.
+By this time, the family was already on the hunt for a suitable husband for Charlotte.
 As a granddaughter of both King Friedrich Wilhelm III of Prussia and King Willem I of the Netherlands, Charlotte was a very wealthy, and very sought-after young woman when it came to European princes looking for a bride.
 But she found her match in Hereditary Prince Georg of Saxe-Meiningen.
 He was the son of Bernhard II, Duke of Saxe-Meiningen and Princess Marie Friederike of Hesse-Kassel.
 The couple became engaged while Georg was serving in the Prussian military in Berlin, and was married at Charlottenburg Palace in Berlin, Kingdom of Prussia, now in the German state of Brandenburg, on May 18, 1850.
 Truly a love match (although it was most certainly encouraged by Charlotte’s uncle, King Friedrich Wilhelm IV of Prussia), Charlotte and Georg shared many of the same interests and unlike many marriages of the time, both were very happy to spend as much time together as possible.
 They would go on to have four children:

 Charlotte with her three children, c1854; Credit – Wikipedia